 Geographic area means each of the ten amalgamated council boundaries, and by system (catchment) where available.
-There are 38 water supply systems and 64 wastewater systems (Synergies 2009).

 Gifted assets means assets provided to an entity with the expectation of a future benefit (either in the form of a price offset or future rebate from an entity).
 There may be instances where such a benefit is not anticipated.
 Details of the nature of the arrangement are required in this instance.